ringcentral/ringcentral-extensible/README.md

 ### Todo

 - refactor code generator
-    - converted from js, lots of explicit any
+    - it was converted from js, lots of explicit any
 - compare it with C# sdk and see what are missing
 - WSG
     - what if network outage?